BeamMW/docs-gitbook/desktop/dapp-store.md

 1. Launch **Beam Desktop wallet** <img src=".gitbook/assets/Screen Shot 2022-07-31 at 8.29.33 PM.png" alt="" data-size="line">.
 2. **Open BANS DApp** ![](<.gitbook/assets/Screen Shot 2022-08-09 at 7.49.05 PM.png>).
-3. Search for the BANS domain to create the transaction.&#x20;
+3. Search for the BANS domain to create the transaction.
 4. Select the domain and click **send funds to the BANS**.
 5. Enter the amount of Beam coin to transfer to the BANS user. **Click send**.
 6. Review the transaction details. **Click confirm**.